12 Marketing Rules for Startup Founders

 Otherwise, nobody will know you even created new content.

-12. Paying customers is the true validation
+12. Paying customers are the true validation

 No matter how many said they like your product or how large your waitlist is.
 You should only care about paying customers.